Strategy – Culture’s Favorite Breakfast Snack

 But there never seems to be a Department of Digital Impact.

-No one is spending any time thinking about the one thing that can overshadow the plan – the organizational culture.
+No one thinks about the one thing that can overshadow the plan – the organizational culture.

 That should change.

 If you are taking on a new implementation, focus as much on the culture as you do the strategy.
-Be careful here though, fear of disrupting the culture can also be a definite hiding place for not implementing change at all.
+However, be careful here; fear of disrupting the culture can also be a hiding place for not implementing change.

-A solid strategy absolutely needs to be in place for change to happen.
+A solid strategy needs to be in place for change to happen.

 But the culture needs representation to ensure that the change will be successful.